Double Indemnity (novel): 1973 TV film

 The film was remade in 1973 as a television film starring Richard Crenna.
 This credits for this version state that it is based on the original novel by James M. Cain as well as the screenplay for the 1944 film by Billy Wilder and Raymond Chandler.

 2011 stage play

 A stage adaptation by David Pichette and R. Hamilton Wright, directed by Kurt Beattie, opened at ACT Theatre in Seattle on October 27, 2011.
 The same production moved to the San Jose Repertory Theatre and opened on January 18, 2012.

+2026 stage play

+A stage adaptation by Tom Holloway, directed by Oscar Toeman, and starring Mischa Barton as Phyllis opens at the Devonshire Park Theatre, Eastbourne, before a UK and Ireland tour.